KaiWhen/swe-interview-prep/behavioural_bs/README.md

 ## What are your strengths?

-I am usually a fast-learner,
+I am usually a fast-learner, organised and I tend to pay attention to detail.